 Schedule A Free Consultation Today!

-First, How Does Divorce Work In Texas?
+First, How Does Divorce Work in Texas?

 First, it’s important to note that not all divorce judgments include an award of spousal support.
 The court must consider many factors before granting maintenance or spousal support.
 To learn whether you or your spouse may qualify for spousal support, talk to an experienced Texas family law attorney.